 What Are No Bark Collars?

 Anti-bark collars are also known as no-bark collars.
-These collars are designed to control a dog’s nonstop barking.
+They're a type of e collar designed to control a dog’s nonstop barking.
 No bark collars usually work by detecting the vibrations from a dog’s vocal cords.
 When this happens, a stimulus is given as a warning and a consequence for barking.
 Used correctly and consistently, it should eventually train your dog to minimize unnecessary noise.

 Image: Dogtra YS200 No Bark Collar for Small and Medium Dogs